jbelford/Eolian/README.md

 ## 🔗 Link Spotify and SoundCloud Accounts

 You can link a Spotify and/or SoundCloud account to your profile.
-This allows you to query your own public tracks / favorites / playlists.
+This allows you to query your own public tracks / likes / playlists.

 Here is an example of searching my own public playlists on Spotify.